To: MIPA Student Media Advisers

 - Nearly all problems we ran across in last year’s contest were because entry instructions were not followed.

 - Double-check to make sure entries are submitted into the correct category.
 Entries submitted into the wrong category will be disqualified.
+You must delete and then resubmit any materials submitted into the wrong category.

 Find these materials at mipamsu.org